 I think we’ve all heard that yawns are contagious.
 If you see someone yawn, it sure seems like you’re more likely to yawn too.
 The Mythbusters decided they were going to test this myth.
 They recruited 50 people under the pretense that they were looking for people to appear on the show.

 The recruiter spoke to each subject one-on-one and intentionally either yawned or did not yawn during the session.
-After listening to the recruiter, the subjects were left by themselves in a small room for a fixed amount of time.
-The Mythbusters secretly observed the subjects and recorded whether the subject yawned or not.
+After listening to the recruiter, the subjects sat in a small room for a fixed amount of time.
+The Mythbusters secretly observed the subjects and recorded whether they yawned.

 The Mythbusters recorded these data: